 Pictorials are expected to be original work created specifically for the pictorials track.
 Expect the track to be competitive and submit your best work.
 Please do not submit work you have submitted elsewhere with a few images added.
 Doing so may violate dual submission rules.
 Just to be very clear, you cannot submit the same or very similar pictorial to both DIS 2019 and C&C 2019.
 You may submit previously published work to which you have added significant visual content, provided only that such work is clearly and prominently attributed as such in a footnote to the title with a clear description of what the pictorial adds.
 In this last case, at least 30% of the material must be new, per ACM rules.
 You must be the author and copyright holder of all materials you submit, particularly all visual materials.
 Submitted work must comply with ACM policies.
 See more details below.

 We strongly advise you to use the InDesign template to compose your pictorial.
 It is much easier to work with and imagine intensive forms in InDesign.
+See here for a tutorial about how to use cross-referencing for references in InDesign.
 If you don’t have access to InDesign, please use the current ACM extended abstract template.
 All submissions should be anonymous and submitted via the C&C 2019 PCS system.

 Please submit via the Precision Conference (PCS) website.
 The link will be available soon.